 What should you know about Kava?

-The root of kava plant has sedative, anesthetic, ethnogenic and euphoric properties, which is why the people used to make a ceremonial drink by using kava root.
-People of the Pacific region are familiar to kava more than the whole world.
-It is a native plant of that area.
+The root of the kava plant has sedative, anesthetic, ethnogenic and euphoric properties, which is why the people used to make a ceremonial drink by using kava root.
+People of the Pacific region are familiar with kava more than the whole world.
+It is a native plant in that area.
 Kava grows abundantly in Hawaii, Melanesia, Vanuatu and some parts of Micronesia.

 Are there any strains of Kava?